WE1ZARD/DBI/update_log.md

+## DBI 772
+- Archive with the new version of DBI + config + location file with the new repository

 ## DBI 763
 Fixes
 - Minor fix: Zero-filling can now be interrupted.
 It can also be used as a write speed benchmark for the SD card.
 The speed displayed corresponds to the maximum game installation speed.
 On a good cable, they should match.